Table of Contents

 Or MV = -mv

 Equation (ii) gives the velocity V of the gun.
-Negative sign indicates that velocity of the gun is opposite to the velocity of the bullet i.e, the gun recoils.
+The negative sign indicates that the velocity of the gun is opposite to the velocity of the bullet i.e, the gun recoils.
 Since the mass of the gun is much larger than the bullet, therefore the recoil is much smaller than the velocity of the bullet.

-Q.13 Describe two situations in which the force of friction is needed.
+Describe the situations in which force of friction is needed.

 1. It is risky to run on a wet floor with shoes that have smooth soles.
 Athletes use special shoes that have extraordinary ground grip.
 Such shoes prevent them from slipping while running fast.

-iii.
-To stop our bicycle we will apply brakes.
-The rubber pads pressed against the rims provide from friction.
+2. To stop our bicycle we will apply brakes.
+The rubber pads pressed against the rims provide friction.
 It is the friction that stops the bicycle.

-Ans: The friction can be reduced by lubricating the sliding surfaces.
-The oil helps slick(polished) the two surfaces so that the molecular surfaces become easier to side on with less friction.
+The friction can be reduced by lubricating the sliding surfaces.
+The oil helps slick(polish) the two surfaces so that the molecular surfaces become easier to side on with less friction.

 1. The friction can be reduced by making the sliding surfaces smooth.

-2. The friction can be reduced by making the fast-moving objects a streamline. shape (fish shape) such as cars, aeroplanes etc. this causes the smooth flow of air and thus minimizes air resistance at high speeds.
+2. The friction can be reduced by making the fast-moving objects streamlined. shape (fish shape) such as cars, airplanes, etc. this causes the smooth flow of air and thus minimizes air resistance at high speeds.

 3. The friction can be reduced by using ball bearings or roller bearings because the rolling friction is lesser than the sliding friction.